 Help and advice is available to support your organisation with its financial health.

 Governance is about running your organisation.
-Good governance is important for clear decision making.

 Your organisation won’t go far if you don’t have an audience and once you’ve got one you need to think about how you’re going to keep them.